versatica/mediasoup-client/V3_TODO.md

 * `transport.receive()` must fail if not supported.
 The app is supposed to call  `device.canReceive()` first.
 The server side `transport.receive()` would fail and return an error.

 * Currently, if `transport.receive()` is called with unsupported RTP parameters, I don't know what will happen.
 Theoretically `handler.receive()` and its `pc.setRemoteDescription()` will fail, but I'm not sure how things become later...

+* Test changes to simulcast in Chrome/Safari by passing an object with just `low` and `medium`.